Setup Guide

 Stripe revenue tracking setup: see which marketing channels drive payments

 Your Stripe dashboard shows total revenue.
 But it can't answer the question that matters: which marketing channel generated that revenue?
-This guide walks you through setting up Stripe revenue tracking by traffic source — from script tag to live dashboard — in under 5 minutes.
+This guide walks you through wiring Stripe Checkout[1] into a channel-level revenue view — from script tag to live dashboard — in under 5 minutes.
+We hit this exact issue on our own pricing page (Stripe Checkout strips UTM params from the redirect URL by default[4]), so the patterns below come from what actually fixed it for us.

 TL;DR

-• Stripe shows total revenue but can't tell you which marketing channel generated it.
+• Stripe shows total revenue but can't tell you which marketing channel generated it — payments are processed server-side, where browser context is gone[3].

-• Four tracking methods compared: Stripe Dashboard (no channel data), GA4 (4-8 hr setup, partial), custom webhooks (2-5 days), and privacy-first attribution (2 min, full accuracy).
+• Four tracking methods compared: Stripe Dashboard (no channel data), GA4 (4-8 hr setup, partial[7]), custom webhooks (2-5 days), and a managed attribution layer (2 min, full accuracy).

 • Revenue per Visitor (RPV) is the key metric — it shows the dollar value of each visitor by channel.